AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/003-dinner-with-family.md

 Rider laughed, "I'm sure we will."

 Dinner went as well as to be expected.
 Laker and Rider went on and on about the Rockies.
 And Kyle listened politely.
 I got to listen to my brothers and their midwestern non-accented voices picking up the New York ticks.
-I hadn't paid much mind to it before but there was a definite contrast to how Kyle and I spoke to my brothers and they were picking up the
+I hadn't paid much mind to it before but there was a definite contrast to how Kyle and I spoke to my brothers and they were picking up the  same lit to their voices even being for only a week or so.

+My phone chirped and I glanced at the message.
+"It's Sage I'll be back in a minute."

+Rider laughed, "Don't leave me with these two."

+I gave him a wry smile and shrugged.
+"Sorry."
+I was dialing Sage's number as I headed outside to take the call.
+It wasn't much quieter outs
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4MDk2NDYyMiwtNTc2MTczNjAwLDE4OD
-c0MTk5ODUsOTEwOTgzMjc3XX0=
+eyJoaXN0b3J5IjpbLTU5NDA2MTU5NSwxNTgwOTY0NjIyLC01Nz
+YxNzM2MDAsMTg4NzQxOTk4NSw5MTA5ODMyNzddfQ==
 -->